Layer Collapse Can be Induced by Unstructured Pruning: Related Works

-\paragraph{Neural Network Depth Reduction} Towards neural network depth reduction, \cite{8485719} inspect the possibility of having a layer-wise pruning method based on feature representation, a-posteriori employing a retraining strategy that utilizes knowledge distillation.
-This work reinforces the possibility of designing a layer-pruning algorithm.
-Endorsing this, \cite{dror2021layer} proposed a method that learns whether non-linear activations can be removed, allowing to folding of consecutive linear layers into one.
+\textbf{Neural Network Depth Reduction.} Towards neural network depth reduction, Structured Sparsity Learning (SSL)~\citep{wen2016learning} uses group lasso regularization on the weights of each layer to determine which layers are less critical.
+This approach aims to reduce redundant layers with minor performance loss.
+However, SSL does not guarantee entire layer removal while maintaining model performance, as depth reduction is often achieved at the cost of accuracy degradation.
+Then, ~\citet{8485719} inspects the possibility of having a layer-wise pruning method based on feature representation, a-posteriori employing a retraining strategy that utilizes knowledge distillation.
+However, its effectiveness strongly depends on the retraining stage, and the additional knowledge distillation step increases training cost and limits scalability to larger models.
+Endorsing this, \citet{dror2021layer} proposed a method that learns whether non-linear activations can be removed, allowing the folding of consecutive linear layers into one.
 More specifically, ReLU-activated layers are replaced with PReLU activations, showcasing a regularized slope.
-Post-training, the PReLUs almost linear are removed, and the layer can be folded with its subsequent one. \cite{pmlr-v202-ali-mehmeti-gopel23a} proposes a similar channel-wise approach that enables to significant reduction of more non-linear units in the network while maintaining similar performance.
-While these works sought to shrink the neural network's depth by working at the activation level and forcing it to stay either linear or non-linear, our approach does not directly enforce any of that.
-In rectifier-activated networks, we perform a targeted unstructured pruning that off-line favors either the neuron's shutdown or the use of its linear part.
+During post-training, the PReLUs almost linear are removed, and the layer can be folded with its subsequent one. ~\citet{pmlr-v202-ali-mehmeti-gopel23a} proposes a similar channel-wise approach that enables reducing more non-linear units in the network while maintaining similar performance.
+While previous methods attempted to reduce network depth by constraining activations to remain either linear or non-linear, our approach reveals that unstructured pruning naturally leads the model to achieve this behavior without explicit enforcement.
+We demonstrate, both theoretically and empirically, that there exists the possibility of network layers "collapsing on their own" to reduce their depth, even with the classical unstructured pruning strategy.
+This finding provides a new perspective on network depth reduction.